silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/03_Authentication.md

 module.
 This step is optional for users, and can be disabled or required by CMS administrators ([instructions](https://userhelp.silverstripe.org/en/4/optional_features/multi-factor_authentication/)).

-To further increase login security, you can opt to install support for hardware tokens through the [silverstripe/webauthn-authenticator](https://github.com/silverstripe/silverstripe-webauthn-authenticator) module.
+To further increase login security, you can install support for hardware tokens through the [silverstripe/webauthn-authenticator](https://github.com/silverstripe/silverstripe-webauthn-authenticator) module.
 These tokens virtually eliminiate the risk of [credential phishing](https://en.wikipedia.org/wiki/Phishing), but also require a bit of care during setup.